kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

 * Now we have access to whatever we are returning from our `withSession` Component (aka the **data** that we are getting)

 ## Log for now
-* For now we won't pass it down to each component but lets see what it looks like
+* For now we won't pass it down to each component but lets see what it looks like by logging `data` out

 `withSession.js`